-Task Action Create and Review Relationships You can examine existing relationships and create new ones using the Relationship Matrix , creating and using specific Matrix Profiles.
-You can also review existing relationships by opening the Traceability window , either from the Toolbar or by double-clicking on the blue arrow displayed in the 'Relationship' and 'All Indicators' columns.
+Task Action Create and Review Relationships You can examine existing relationships and create new ones using the Relationship Matrix, creating and using specific Matrix Profiles.
+You can also review existing relationships by opening the Traceability window, either from the Toolbar or by double-clicking on the blue arrow displayed in the 'Relationship' and 'All Indicators' columns.
 If the element has no relationships, the blue arrow is not shown.
-Discuss and review elements amongst project members It is possible to create review documents and have recorded text message discussions on the development of your elements, using the Team Review , Element Discussion and Model Mail facilities.
-If an element has an existing Element Discussion, this is represented by a 'speech bubble' icon in the 'Discussion' and 'All Indicators' columns.
+Discuss and review elements amongst project members It is possible to create review documents and have recorded text message discussions on the development of your elements, using the Team Library, Review, Discussion, and Model Mail facilities.
+If an element has an existing Discussion or Review, this is represented by a 'speech bubble' icon in the 'Discussion' and 'All Indicators' columns.
 You can open the discussion by double-clicking on that icon.
 Make, Review and Manage Changes You can easily view and edit elements directly in the Specification Manager or by displaying the appropriate window such as the Properties window or Tagged Values window.
 You can also monitor changes to the selected Package or element made anywhere in the system, using the Baselines and Auditing Facilities.
-Further, you can manage changes made by other users, opening the 'Project

-Management' window to quickly assign resources and risks to the work on the element.
+Further, you can manage changes made by other users, opening the Project Management window to quickly assign resources and risks to the work on the element.
 You can review work on the elements in the Package by displaying the Specification Manager in another tab in the form of the Project Gantt chart.
 Maintenance and Testing are integrated and easily available to help improve software quality from the beginning of your project.
 Existing records of these items are indicated by icons in the corresponding column, and can be quickly opened by double-clicking on the icon.
-Print the list of entries A print-out of the Specification Manager element list is a document containing a simplified version of the screen display: All elements are included, both parent and child elements The columns are narrowed to fit the page width (if necessary) The indicator icons are not printed The font size and type face are uniform across the report To generate the print-out: 1.
-Click on the drop-down arrow in the Navigator Toolbar and select the 'Documentation & QA Generate Documentation' option.
+Print the list of entries A print-out of the Specification Manager element list is a document containing a simplified version of the screen display: All elements are included, both parent and child elements The columns are narrowed to fit the page width (if necessary) The indicator icons are not printed The font size and type face are uniform across the report To generate the print-out: Click on the 'Specification - Specify > Element > Documentation > Generate Documentation (RTF/PDF/DOCX)' ribbon option.
 On the 'Generate Documentation' dialog, the 'Template' field defaults to 'Specification Manager List'.
-2. If necessary, specify the output file and output format, then click on the Generate button .
-3. Display and print the output file.
-Generate reports If you should need to extract and/or publish more of the information in the Specification Manager , you can do so in a range of forms such as: Generating standard or customized document reports in RTF, DOCX or PDF format Publishing on the web in HTML, or Exporting to a spreadsheet tool in CSV format
+If necessary, specify the output file and output format, then click on the Generate button.
+Display and print the output file.
+Generate reports If you should need to extract and/or publish more of the information in the Specification Manager, you can do so in a range of forms such as: Using other templates and generation options to produce standard or customized document reports in RTF, DOCX or PDF format Publishing on the web in HTML or Joomla!, or Exporting to a spreadsheet tool in CSV format